YahooArchive/YaraParser/README.md

 __WARNING__ Training on partial trees is noisy because the dynamic oracle decides about what path to choose as a gold tree and in many cases, the choice by the dynamic oracle is not correct, leading to noisy data situation.

 ### Parse a Partial Tree with Some Gold Dependencies
-__NOTE:__ There are some occasions where you need to parse a sentence, but already know about some of its depndencies.
+__NOTE:__ There are some occasions where you need to parse a sentence, but already know about some of its dependencies.
 Yara tries to find the best parse tree for a sentence: 1) if the original partial tree is projective and there is at least one way to fill in the other heads and preserve projectivity, all gold parses will be preserved, 2) if there is some nonprojectivity or loop in the partial tree, some or even all of gold dependencies will be ignored.

 __WARNING__ Because of some technical reasons, all words connected to the dummy root word, will be labeled as ``ROOT``.
 If your treebank convention is different, try to refactor the ``ROOT`` dependency in the final output.